 Please contact Council to discuss your situation if you are unsure

 Native vegetation on your property can be managed and protected as an offset site which can generate native vegetation credits.
 Offset site owners can sell native vegetation credits to compensate for the vegetation being removed (typically for land development or construction through a planning permit).
 There are costs and eligibility requirements associated with establishing an offset site and landowners must commit to protecting and enhancing existing native vegetation with an on-title agreements and management commitments.
-Further information is available from the Department of Environment, Land, Water and Planning website.
+Further information is available from the Department of Energy, Environment and Climate Change website.

 Trust for Nature is a non-profit organisation that works to permanently protect remnant vegetation.
 Working with the landowner, conservation covenants are placed on bushland and grassland areas to permanently protect sites from clearing and other damaging activities.
 Interested landowners with bushland blocks should contact Trust For Nature for further information